Temporary Housing & Assistance

 Grand Ave, Lake Elsinore, CA

-His Light on the Hill - Process: Interested party must call for a phone intake.
+His Light on the Hill -Men only - Process: Interested party must call for a phone intake.
 Administration will determine eligibility and provide directives.
 There is a one-year minimum commitment and all participants must be employable.
 Potential participants cannot have past evictions for arson or lewd acts with children.
 If the participant is using substances, they will have to withdraw at the ranch with no medical attention.
 No psychotropic or injectable medications allowed.

 Hacienda House 1040 Tepee Lane Perris, Ca 92570